 About the National Skills Commission

-The National Skills Commission (NSC) is working to develop intelligence on Australia’s labour market, workforce changes and current and emerging skills needs.
+The National Skills Commission (NSC) provides trusted and independent intelligence on Australia’s future education, skills and jobs.
 The NSC will drive long-term improvements across the skills system to bring together existing data and develop new capability in skills analysis, and improved data and advice on VET pricing and outcomes.

-The Bill gives the Commissioner an advisory function, providing advice to the Minister for Employment, Skills, Small and Family Business and the Secretary of the Department of Education, Skills and Employment on:
+The National Skills Commissioner Act 2020 sets out the Commissioner's functions - to provide advice to the Minister for Employment, Skills, Small and Family Business and the Secretary of the Department of Education, Skills and Employment on:

 - Australia’s current, emerging and future workforce skills needs